Introduction

 - Minimal vertical storage

-- Add pull-out trays, dividers & spice pull-outs
+- Add pull-out trays, dividers, trash pull-outs, and spice pull-outs

 3. Aging Plumbing Lines, Leaks & Moisture Damage